Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: Conclusion

 \section{Conclusion}

-We have presented a unified linear framework that disentangles and quantitatively couples two key amplification mechanisms: conventional criticality/resonance (governed by the spectral gap $\lambda$) and pseudo-criticality (driven by non-normality, measured by the condition number $\kappa$ or index $K$).
-For both Gaussian noise and periodic forcing, we have derived closed-form expressions for the mean-square deviation (MSD), showing that these mechanisms contribute together.
+We have presented a unified linear framework that both distinguishes and quantitatively links two key amplification mechanisms: conventional criticality/resonance (governed by the spectral gap) and pseudo-criticality (driven by non-normality, measured by the condition number $\kappa$ or degree of non-normality $K$).
+For both Gaussian noise and sinusoidal forcing, we have derived closed-form expressions for the mean-square deviation (MSD), showing that these mechanisms contribute together.
 This yields a universal master law visualized in phase diagrams (Figure \ref{fig:phase_gen}), where any linear system can be placed and its susceptibility to large deviations assessed.

-Reanalyzing the ``giant amplification'' model of remote earthquake triggering from Refs.\cite{Charan2020,Charan2021Remote}, we showed that its single-parameter setup constrains the system below the pseudo-critical threshold $K=K_c$.
-Our two-parameter reformulation removes this constraint, enabling the exploration of large $\kappa$ values independently of $\lambda$, and thereby granting access to the full non-normal regime, which occupies a significantly broader domain.
+Reanalyzing the ``giant amplification'' model of remote earthquake triggering from \cite{Charan2020,Charan2021Remote}, we showed that its single-parameter setup constrains the system below the pseudo-critical threshold $K=K_c$.
+Our two-parameter reformulation lifts this limit, allowing $\kappa$ to grow independently of $\lambda$ and thus accessing the full non-normal regime which has a much broader domain of existence.

-While our application focused on earthquake triggering, the same analytical framework applies to parity-time (PT) symmetry breaking in non-Hermitian physics.
-Notably, four-wave mixing in cold atoms \cite{Yue2019} operates within an overdamped Langevin setting, with a linear dynamics matrix that matches \eqref{eq:normal_form1} up to a $\pi/2$ phase shift.
-Consequently, our findings extend to exceptional points in non-Hermitian systems, where the emphasis on bifurcations and criticality often overlooks the crucial role of non-normality.
+The same analysis applies to parity-time symmetry breaking in non-Hermitian physics.
+In particular, the four-wave mixing in cold atoms \cite{Yue2019} corresponds to an overdamped Langevin framework, with a linear dynamics matrix matching \eqref{eq:normal_form} up to a $\pi/2$ phase shift.
+Thus, our conclusions extend to exceptional points in non-Hermitian systems, where an emphasis on bifurcation and critical phenomena often obscures the role of non-normality.